 The Mardyke faithful lapped up a sparkling seven-try performance from Brian Walsh’s youngsters, with wingers Murray Linn and Matt Bowen notching two tries each, and former captain Ryan Murphy bagging a second half brace off the bench.

 After Sean O’Hagan had kicked ‘Hinch in front, UCC regrouped and set Linn free for an 11th-minute response, the try originating from John Hodnett’s impressive offload which put hooker Fergus Hennessy charging into space.

-It was the same scoring pattern on the quarter hour mark as an O’Hagan penalty was cancelled out by winger Matt Bowen’s third try in two league games, the product of some excellent handling from James Taylor and new Australian flanker Rory Suttor.
+It was the same scoring pattern on the quarter hour mark as an O’Hagan penalty was cancelled out by Bowen’s third try in two league games, the product of some excellent handling from James Taylor and new Australian flanker Rory Suttor.

 Leading 12-6, the hosts began the second quarter with Linn getting over in the corner again.
-He then closed out the first half’s scoring with a 38th-minute effort, following a slashing break by Cian Bohane whose afternoon was unfortunately ended prematurely by injury.
+Bowen then closed out the first half’s scoring with a 38th-minute effort, following a slashing break by Cian Bohane whose afternoon was unfortunately ended prematurely by injury.

 It was 22-6 as an under-pressure ‘Hinch side paused for breath, and the tries kept coming after the restart.
 UCC needed only seven minutes for Murphy to cross the whitewash, and at the other end, Brian McLaughlin’s men continued to be frustrated by the resolute home defence.

 Walsh’s in-form charges reeled off two late tries – more good work by Hodnett preceded fellow back rower Daire Feeney’s drive over the line, and Murphy then profited from a Cian Barry break to wrap up a runaway victory.